Sally Morgan, Baroness Morgan of Huyton: Early life

 Morgan was educated at Belvedere School for Girls, then a direct grant grammar school in Liverpool, and at Durham University, from where she graduated in 1980 with a BA in geography.
 After taking a Postgraduate Certificate in Education at King's College London in 1981, she worked as a teacher at Beverley School in New Malden, Surrey from 1981 to 1985.
 She later received an MA in Education from the Institute of Education, London.
 In the early 1980s, she was active in student politics.
 As a member of the Labour Students, she was an active member of the British Youth Council Executive Committee.

 Career

 Political career

-From 1985, she worked for the Labour Party under John Smith and Tony Blair before joining Blair's political office in 10 Downing Street following the 1997 general election.
+From 1985, she worked for the Labour Party at Walworth Road, under Neil Kinnock then later when John Smith became leader.
+She worked for the Party under Tony Blair before joining Blair's political office in 10 Downing Street following the 1997 general election.
 She was made a life peer as Baroness Morgan of Huyton, of Huyton in the County of Merseyside, on 20 June 2001.

 She was Minister of State for Women in the Cabinet Office from June to November 2001 before rejoining 10 Downing Street as Director of Government Relations.
+Her Cabinet Office responsibilities for equal opportunities and the women's unit were transferred to Barbara Roche.
 She left Downing Street in 2005.
 She was one of the three advisors Blair was most dependent upon, along with Jonathan Powell and Alastair Campbell.